George Steer: Spanish Civil War

 In 1937, Steer was sent to report on the Spanish Civil War.
 His first reports from the Basque Country described how British merchant ships beat the Nationalist blockade of Bilbao to bring food to the starving people of the town and surrounding region.
 He also visited the front line on several occasions to report directly on the fighting.

 He won prominence with his scoop report on the bombing of Guernica on 26 April 1937.
 His telegram to London described German bomb casings (inscribed with the words Rheindorf 1936 with the German eagle insignia) and the use of thermite as an incendiary to create a firestorm in the centre of the town.
 High-explosive bombs were used to create blast damage to wooden structures, which could then be ignited more easily by the incendiaries.
 His reporting did much to inspire Pablo Picasso to record the atrocity for posterity in his massive 1937 painting Guernica.
 It also alerted Western nations to the way the Germans were preparing to use terror bombing to intimidate civilians.

-His reports were directly contradicted by the Nationalists, who said that the damage had been caused by the Republican forces themselves, as they had at Irun earlier in the conflict although a League of Nations investigation concluded that neither the terror bombing theory nor the Nationalist version of intentional arson was accurate.
+His reports were directly contradicted by the Nationalists, who said that the damage had been caused by the Republican forces themselves, as they had at Irun earlier in the conflict; a League of Nations investigation concluded that neither the terror bombing theory nor the Nationalist version of intentional arson was accurate.
 Steer responded to such reports by providing details of the damage in the town such as bomb craters and the Luftwaffe aircraft used in the attack such as Heinkel He 111 bombers.
 Although he was not an eyewitness to the bombing itself, he arrived soon afterward, saw the effects and talked to some of the survivors.
 He was one of the last journalists to leave Bilbao as the Nationalists advanced and fled to Santander, to the west.

 A tiled wall in Gernika claims "Guernica" Gernikara, "The Guernica (painting) to Gernika."